ericdke/PnutAttributedString/README.md

 # PnutAttributedString

-How to translate from pnut.io entities to NSAttributedString.
+How to translate from pnut.io entities to NSAttributedString in Swift.

 ## Context